What Luvica is and what it is used for

 Taking this medicine

-If you take more Luvica than you should
+If you take more Act Louvika than you should

-If you take more Luvica than you should, talk to a doctor or go to a hospital straight away.
+If you take more Act Louvika than you should, talk to a doctor or go to a hospital straight away.
 Take the capsules and this leaflet with you.

 Do not stop taking this medicine unless your doctor tells you.
 If you have any further questions on the use of this medicine, ask your doctor, pharmacist or nurse.